RsdNoob/cat-detector/README.md

-# R-CNN Cat Detection using Deep Learning
+# R-CNN Cat Detection using Keras and Tensorflow

-This project is an assessment exam.
+This project is for an assessment test.
 ![Process](/image/pic1.png)
 ## Cat Detection Dataset
 ![First_dataset](/image/pic2.png)